-- only a one-year look-back applies until November 4, 2004 (the one-year anniversary of the adoption of the new rules) the three-year look-back applies from November 4, 2004; - when applying the look-back periods, companies need not consider individuals who are no longer immediate family members as a result of legal separation or divorce, or those who have died or become incapacitated; - "immediate family member" includes a person's spouse, parents, children, siblings, mothers and fathers-in-law, sons and daughters-in-law, brothers and sisters-in-law and anyone (other than domestic employees) who shares such person's home; - references to the "company" includes any parent or subsidiary in a consolidated group with the company; and - "consolidated group" refers to a company, its parent or parents, and/or its subsidiaries that would be required under U.S. GAAP to prepare financial statements on a consolidated basis.
+- only a one-year look-back applies until November 4, 2004 (the one-year anniversary of the adoption of the new rules) - the three-year look-back applies from November 4, 2004; - when applying the look-back periods, companies need not consider individuals who are no longer immediate family members as a result of legal separation or divorce, or those who have died or become incapacitated; - "immediate family member" includes a person's spouse, parents, children, siblings, mothers and fathers-in-law, sons and daughters-in-law, brothers and sisters-in-law and anyone (other than domestic employees) who shares such person's home; and - references to the "company" includes any parent or subsidiary in a consolidated group with the company. - 3.
+The non-management directors of listed companies must meet at regularly scheduled executive sessions without management.